dpratchley/secws/lab200/lab200_network_encryption.md

 **Network Encryption** is included with all editions since version 11gR2 so you can configure and start using it without any additional licensing.

-On Cloud environments is configured by default.
+On Cloud environments, it is configured by default.
 In this chapter, we will address the problem of cyber-attacks and network hijacking and we learn how to configure it in an On Premise environment.

 ## Step 1: Setting Minimum Client Authentication to version 12